theonetrade/backtest-kit/docs/functions/listenSignalWaiting.md

 Subscribes to waiting tick results (live + backtest).

 Fires on every tick while a scheduled signal has not yet activated.
 High volume: one event per tick per waiting signal.
-Use the `listenSignalWaitingPerSignal` form to collapse that down to one callback per signal.
+Use the `listenSignalWaitingUnique` form to collapse that down to one callback per signal.

 ## Parameters